hwjsnc/include_assets/README.md

 ## Licence

-This crate is (probably going to be but NOT CURRENTLY) licensed under the LGPL v3.
+This crate is licensed under the LGPL v3.

 ## Compression